admin-ops-stellaris/integrity/replit.md

 - Cache-busting query strings are used on script tags to ensure fresh JavaScript loads

 ## Recent Changes
+- December 28, 2025: Updated Dockerfile and fly.toml to use port 5000 (was 3000) to prevent Replit auto-adding conflicting port mappings
 - December 28, 2025: Fixed race condition in gas-shim.js causing Directory to not load contacts
 - December 28, 2025: Added cache-busting to script tags for reliable updates
 - December 28, 2025: Fixed port configuration for Replit webview compatibility